 ATHABASCA UNIVERSITY

-Athabasca University (AU), Canada’s Open University, is one of the world’s foremost and fastest-growing online and open education institutions, serving over 40,000 learners across 81 countries.
-AU is second-largest university in Alberta and one of four comprehensive academic and research universities in Alberta.
-AU offers online bachelors, masters, and doctorate programs and online courses for personal learning and professional development.
+Athabasca University (AU) is one of the world’s foremost and fastest-growing online and open education institutions, serving over 38,000 students across 81 countries.
+AU is the second-largest university in Alberta.
+AU offers online bachelors, masters, and doctorate programs alongside online courses for both personal learning and professional development.
+It is uniquely founded on the principles of flexibility and openness, giving students control over their studies so they can learn whenever and wherever it is right for them.

 AU’s open enrolment model helps remove barriers to learning so that anyone 16 years or older can register for most first-year undergraduate courses, regardless of previous education.
-AU also offers continuous enrolment—most courses start the first of every month.
-Students can study from anywhere—12 per cent live in rural, remote, or isolated areas.
+AU also offers continuous enrolment—most courses start on the first of every month.
+Students can study from anywhere—12% live in rural, remote, or isolated areas.
 Students get access to e-texts and academic supports such as tutoring, academic advisors, and counselling.
-Although students often study independently, they are not left on their own.
+Although students often study independently, they are not on their own.

 Read more….STUDENT ENROLMENT